LARG/robotics-2018/documentation/codebase_tutorial.md

 ### Creating a new memory block

 The following checklist is provided as a rough guide for creating an entirely new memory block.
 This guide assumes you are adding the block for vision processing.
 Analogous steps may be taken for other modules.
+It is unlikely (though not impossible) that you will need to add an entirely new memory block for this course.

 0. Create the block in the [memory](../core/memory) directory.
 1. Add a line near the bottom of [generate_block_operations.py](../build/core/generate_block_operations.py) specifying the id of your block (first) and the class name of the block (second).
 For example: